History of weapons: Swords

 Originating in Spain, the gladius was adopted by the Romans as one of their most commonly used weapons for close combat.
 Typically 30 cm in length, characterizing a short sword, the term gladius was also applied to longer swords.
 Though many swords were double-edged for ease of cutting, this was not always the case.
 In addition, the geometry of the sword's point varied over time due to changing combat styles, but all were tapered to allow for thrusting.
 The gladius was also suitable for cutting and chopping.
-It was mainly used for thrusting, however, and thus had limited effect when wielded from horseback.
+It was mainly used for thrusting, and thus had limited effect when wielded from horseback.
 These swords were made with an iron blade to which a bronze-covered wood, or ivory cross guard, pommel, and grip would be attached.
 The gladius varied in length and size as Roman soldiers of different ranks used gladius measuring around 34.5 and 64 centimeters.
 There were other short sword variations that were classified with names other than gladius.
 One such example is the sica, which was about 40 cm long and had a curved tip.
 To engage in close combat, Roman soldiers would lead with their shield protected from volleys of arrows or pila and thrust forward with their sword.

 Spears

-In addition to short swords, Roman infantry typically carried a spear or other type of pole weapon.
+In addition to short swords, Roman infantry typically carried a spear or other type of polearm.
 The most common was known as the javelin, a heavy spear that could be either thrown or thrusted.
 Similar in function to the javelin was the fuscina.
 Although not used by the Roman military, this fork-like trident was one of the most popular gladiator weapons.
 A version of the javelin that had a much longer and thinner tip was the pilum, which could pierce armor or shields when thrown.
 Several pila could be thrown to initiate combat, disrupting the structure and defense of enemy armies and providing an opportunity for close combat, where the gladius would take over.
 The design of the pilum allowed it to become lodged in an enemy shield.
 Removing a pilum from a shield was often difficult and time-consuming during combat.
 In fact, most were not reusable after removal.